 1. The Eiffel Tower

-Millions of people visit Paris every year to see why it has the reputation of the “most romantic city” in the world.
+Millions of people visit Paris every year to see why it is considered the “most romantic city” globally.
 Part of the draw is the Eiffel Tower, a monument that is nearly 150 years old and still attracts visitors like it’s brand new.

 When it was first erected, it was the tallest man-made structure at the time.
 By the time it was surpassed by the Chrysler Buiding four decades later, it had already cemented its place in history and the hearts of everyone around the world as a top bucket list destination.
-In fact, trips like Europe packages from Dubai and other big cities are consistently sold out.
+In fact, check out inspire4travel, which is a fantastic travel blog packed with ideas.

 2. The Leaning Tower of Pisa